JereKuusela/valheim-expand_world/README.md

 - minRequiredRooms (default: `1`): Minimum amount of rooms in the required list.
 Only for Dungeon and CampRadial.
 - requiredRooms: List of required rooms.
 Generator stops after required rooms and minimum amount of rooms are placed.
 Use command `ew_rooms` to print list of rooms.
 - excludedRooms: List of rooms removed from the available rooms.
-- alternative (default: `false`): If true, can place random rooms as the end caps (possibly leading to bigger dungeons?).
+- roomWeights (default: `false`): Changes how rooms are randomly selected.
 Only for Dungeon.
+  - If false, every room has the same chance to be selected (`weight` field is ignored).
+  - If false, end cap is selected based on the highest `endCapPriority` field (`weight` field is not used).
 - doorChance (default: `0`): Chance for a door to be placed.
 Only for Dungeon.
 - doorTypes: List of possible doors.
 Each door has the same chance of being selected.
   - prefab: Identifier of the door object.